Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond

 \section{Abstract}

-In most social choice settings, the participating agents are typically required to express their preferences over the different alternatives in the form of linear orderings.
-While this simplifies preference elicitation, it inevitably leads to high {\em distortion} when aiming to optimize a cardinal objective such as the social welfare, since the values of the agents remain virtually unknown.
-A recent array of works put forward the agenda of designing mechanisms that can learn the values of the agents for a small number of alternatives via {\em queries}, and use this extra information to make a better-informed decision, thus improving distortion.
+In most social choice settings, the participating agents express their preferences over the different alternatives in the form of linear orderings.
+While this clearly simplifies preference elicitation, it inevitably leads to poor performance with respect to optimizing a cardinal objective, such as the social welfare, since the values of the agents remain virtually unknown.
+This loss in performance because of lack of information is measured by the notion of {\em distortion}.
+A recent array of works put forward the agenda of designing mechanisms that learn the values of the agents for a small number of alternatives via {\em queries}, and use this limited extra information to make better-informed decisions, thus improving distortion.
 Following this agenda, in this work we focus on a class of combinatorial problems that includes most well-known matching problems and several of their generalizations, such as One-Sided Matching, Two-Sided Matching, General Graph Matching, and $k$-Constrained Resource Allocation.
-We design {\em two-query} mechanisms that achieve the best-possible worst-case distortion in terms of social welfare, and outperform the best-possible expected distortion that can be achieved by randomized ordinal mechanisms.
+We design {\em two-query} mechanisms that achieve the best-possible worst-case distortion in terms of social welfare, and outperform the best-possible expected distortion achieved by randomized ordinal mechanisms.